Neo945/Pharmacy-Management-System/README.md

 # Pharmacy-Management-System
-Pharmacy Management System using JAVAFX
+Pharmacy Management System using javaFX
 By Shreesh, Bhavya and Pratham